x86coder/pgmops-doc/README.md

 ## Example

-For a construction project, usually we want to reduce expenses, so our initial equation to the problem is in the form of:
+For a construction project, usually we want to reduce expenses, so our initial matrix of equtions would be in the form of:

 $Z = x + y + z + ... $

-Where each unkown variable is an individual contribution to the total cost and is u
+Where each unkown variable is an individual contribution to the total cost (Z function) and is usually associated with a resource.

+Where it gets interesting is when we consider each one of successive restrictions (e.g. conflicting schedules or resources):

+$x < 500$
+$y > 20$

+And each one of this restrictions is added to the linear equations matrix in order to be solved.

 ## License